-There are financial preparations anyone facing divorce should take - especially if the other spouse has managed most of the money and finances.
+There are financial preparations anyone facing divorce should begin - especially if the other spouse has managed most of the money and finances.
 Below is a checklist of items generally needed by a divorce attorney to get started.
 Note that this is a basic list.
 The more assets or liabilities you have, the more that is needed.

 - Federal and State Income Tax Returns